-Further to the direction provided by the Planning and Development (P&D) Committee at its meeting of October 19, 2023, Administration is currently preparing amendment bylaws related to the repeal of the following:

-- Campground Regulations Bylaw No. 2779, 2018; and - Manufactured Home Park Regulations Bylaw No. 2597, 2012.
+Further to the direction provided by the Planning and Development (P&D) Committee at its meeting of October 19, 2023, it is proposed to repeal the Regional District's Campground Regulations Bylaw No. 2779, 2018, and Manufactured Home Park Regulations Bylaw No. 2597, 2012.